Health and Medical Psychology Health and Medical Humanities

 Downloads

-Background: Breastfeeding can lower the risk of morbidity and mortality of infants.
-However, more work is needed to compare different types of feeding in relation to morbidity among infants, especially in developing countries.
+Objective: Breastfeeding can lower the risk of morbidity and mortality in infants.
+However, more work is needed to compare different types of feeding with morbidity among infants, especially in developing countries.

-Methods: A cross-sectional study was conducted from June 2020 to March 2021.
-A total of 300 mothers having infants of less than 6 months old were recruited and completed a questionnaire which were constructed for objectives acheivement.
+Methods and Materials: A cross-sectional study was conducted from June 2020 to March 2021.
+A total of 300 mothers with infants under 6 months old were recruited and completed a questionnaire designed to assess objective achievement.

 Most read articles by the same author(s)